-David is a former Securities and Exchange Commission (SEC) Supervisory Trial Counsel in Philadelphia and former Assistant U.S. Attorney in the Eastern District of Pennsylvania.
-At the SEC, he served as lead trial counsel and directed all aspects of litigation and complex, multi-agency investigations into alleged securities law violations.
+David is a former Securities and Exchange Commission (SEC) Supervisory Trial Counsel in Philadelphia and a former Assistant U.S. Attorney in the Eastern District of Pennsylvania.
+At the SEC, he served as lead trial counsel and directed all aspects of litigation and complex, multi-agency investigations into alleged securities law violations, including cases involving insider trading, market manipulation, accounting fraud, and violations of the FCPA.
 As a federal prosecutor, David investigated and prosecuted a range of economic fraud and public corruption cases.

 Representative Matters in Private Practice

 - Represented The Late show with Stephen Colbert employees filming at the Capitol complex; convinced U.S. Attorney’s Office to decline prosecution.

 - John C. Depp, II v.
 Amber Laura Heard: represent Amber Heard in appeal of defamation verdict returned against her.

 - Palin v.
 The New York Times Company: Lead trial lawyer in successfully defending The Times against a libel suit brought by former Alaska Governor and vice presidential candidate Sarah Palin, in which the judge granted the defense motion to dismiss following trial testimony but let the jury deliberate, resulting in a verdict that The Times was not liable.
 (No. 17-civ-04853, S.D.N.Y., Feb.
 15, 2022)